Message from CEO:

 Rates 2026

 The Louisiana Public Service Commission (LPSC) approved updates to DEMCO’s base rates, tariffs, and overall rate design, effective January 2026.
 To view the regulatory filing, visit the Louisiana Public Service Commission and search Docket #U-37392 at LPSC.louisiana.gov/utilities.
+If there is any difference between the online document and the official filing, the LPSC-approved tariff will take precedence.

 FAQs